AlbertMietus/MESS/SoftwareCompetence/RequirementsTraceability-demo/demo/TraceAll.rst

 All Relations
 =============

-We can also show the relations between all product (cq releases) and the *needs*
+We can also show the relations between all product (cq releases) and it *needs*.

 .. needflow::